abinit/abinit/doc/mkdocs-tutorials/paw2.md

 Note that only Ni.GGA-PBE-paw.abinit file is directly usable by ABINIT.

 ## 4 Checking the sensitivity of results to some parameters

   * The radial grid:

 Try to select 700 points in the logarithmic grid and check if any noticeable difference in the results appears.
 You just have to replace 2000 by 700 in the second line of Ni.atompaw.input1 file.
+Then run:

+    atompaw <Ni.atompaw.input1

-Then run atompaw <Ni.atompaw.input1 again and look at the  Ni file:
+again and look at the  Ni file:

     evale = -185.182300567432
     evale from matrix elements -1.85182301887091256E+02

 As you see, results obtained with this new grid are very close to previous ones.
 We can keep the 700 points grid.

-You could decrease the size of the grid; by setting 400 points you should
+You could decrease the size of the grid; by setting 400 points you should obtain:
-obtain:

     evale = -185.182294626845

     evale from matrix elements -1.85182337214119599E+02

 Small grids give PAW dataset with small size (in kB) and run faster in ABINIT, but accuracy can be affected.

 \- Note that the final rPAW value ("rc = ..." in Ni file) change with the grid; just because rPAW is adjusted in order to belong exactly to the radial grid.
-By looking in ATOMPAW [user's guide](../documents/lesson_paw2/atompaw- usersguide.pdf), you can choose to keep it constant.
+By looking in ATOMPAW [user's guide](../documents/lesson_paw2/atompaw-usersguide.pdf), you can choose to keep it constant.

 \- Also note that, if the results are difficult to get converged (some error produced by ATOMPAW), you should try a linear grid...

   * The relativistic approximation of the wave equation: